jenkinsci/inedo-buildmaster-plugin/README.md

 ### Obtaining Information from BuildMaster

-If you require the release or next build numbers from BuildMaster to use withing your build, e.g. to version your application, you have two options as outlined below.
+If you require the release or next build numbers from BuildMaster to use within your build, e.g. to version your application, you have two options as outlined below.
 These will inject the following environment variables into your build:

 * BUILDMASTER_APPLICATION_ID
 * BUILDMASTER_APPLICATION_NAME